aminya/setup-cpp/README.md

           conan: true
           cppcheck: true
           ccache: true
+          # add any tool that you need here...
 ```

 In the `compiler` entry, you can specify the version after a `-`.
 For example, `llvm-11`.

-For the tools, instead of `true`, which choses the default version, you can pass a specific version.
+For the tools, instead of `true`, which chooses the default version, you can pass a specific version.

 ### Incomplete